rancher/rancher.github.io/rancher/latest/en/api/api-resources/digitaloceanConfig/index.md

 ---
-title: API
+title: Rancher API - digitaloceanConfig
-layout: rancher-default
+layout: rancher-api-default
 version: latest
 lang: en
 ---

-## digitaloceanConfig
+## DigitaloceanConfig

 The configuration to launch a droplet in DigitalOcean using [machine]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/api/api-resources/machine).
 Rancher is calling `docker-machine`, so any available options in `docker-machine` for specific drivers are exposed in Rancher.
 The default fields from `docker-machine` are not listed in the Rancher API, and they can be found in the `docker-machine` documentation.